r58Playz/astrocraft/README.md

 Extensive documentation for PyInstaller is available at https://pyinstaller.readthedocs.io/en/stable/

-Then you can use FreeExtractor (https://sourceforge.net/projects/freeextractor/) to build a installer for AstroCraft.
+Then you can use InstallForge(https://installforge.net/) to create an installer.

+In InstallForge click "Open" in the toolbar at the top and navigate to the 'dist' directory.
+Then select 'installersettings.ifp'.
+After that, click 'Build' in the toolbar at the top.

 You can install PyInstaller with administrator priveleges to get system-wide commands.